TheDreamer/beastie-work/patches/README.md

 		*cupsFilter: "application/vnd.cups-postscript 100 foomatic-rip-hplip"

+	2014-04-27: So, I had created a script to address the above problem, but got distracted with work/life, and when I finally took a look at putting it all together, I find that this port has been updated to 3.14.4 and the installing of hpcups PPDs is enabled.
+This makes raster printers out of everything, which is a lot better than the hpijs.
+Since they take into account quirks of duplexing.  (there's a different Letter page size for when using autoduplexing.)

+	But, it didn't apply the other two patches that I did, so I rerolled it for submission.

+	PR: ports/189056

 x11-server/xorg-nestserver

 	Options wouldn't stick, causing portmaster to ask for them over and over again.
 A quick patch to fix.